Survivor România: Pro TV (2022–2025)

-Antena 1 (2026 - )
+Antena 1 (2026–present)

-On October 16, 2025, it was officially confirmed that the format would be taken over by Antena 1 which announced the acquisition of the rights for the production and broadcasting of the show, which will premiere in the spring of 2026.
-The new season, scheduled for spring 2026, will keep the original structure of the competition but promises a more spectacular production and tougher challenges.
-Antena 1 acquired the official rights to the international Survivor format, launching the contestant application process during 2025.
-After the announcement, Mihai Ioniță, CEO of Antena said "By acquiring the Survivor format, Antena 1 strengthens its position as a leader in reality show productions for Romanian audiences – such as Asia Express, Power Couple, or Temptation Island.
+On October 16, 2025, it was officially confirmed that the format would be taken over by Antena 1, which announced the acquisition of the rights to produce and broadcast the show, scheduled to premiere at the beginning of 2026.
+Immediately after the announcement, Mihai Ioniță, CEO of Antena, stated: “By acquiring the Survivor format, Antena 1 strengthens its position as a leader in reality show production for Romanian audiences—such as Asia Express, Power Couple, or Temptation Island.
 Survivor is a competition that inspires, challenges, and brings people together through authentic stories, intense moments, and genuine emotion.
-In this way, Antena 1 reaffirms its commitment to delivering top-quality entertainment to its viewers."
+In this way, Antena 1 reaffirms its commitment to delivering top-quality entertainment to its viewers.”

+On December 1st, 2025, Adi Vasile, former handball player and currently one of the most appreciated coaches, was officially announced by Antena 1 as the new host of Survivor România.
+After the announcement, Vasile told the news channel Antena 1 the following: "All my life, I have been looking for new challenges, and now, I knew from the very first moment that this is the perfect format for me!
+Survivor is the only show that pushes contestants beyond their limits.
+It is an environment where mental endurance must reach high levels to perform, and physical strength is severely tested on every course.
+In such a fierce competition, I know I will experience every moment, just as I did during handball matches!
+Faimoșii vs. Războinicii represents the essence of Survivor, and that is what we will bring to the audience at home – competition, extreme situations, and people who understand the game!
+I look forward to seeing you with us from January!".

+Along with the announcement of the host, Antena 1 also revealed that season 7 of the show will return to the old format, "Faimoșii" vs. "Războinicii".
+Filming will begin on December 24th in the Dominican Republic.

 Series overview

 Each competition is called a season and lasts from 60 to 100+ episodes.
-A total of 182 contestants have competed on Survivor Romania's 6 seasons, 26 of those participants have competed in two seasons.
+A total of 213 contestants have competed on Survivor Romania's 7 seasons, 26 of those participants have competed in two seasons.